HL7/cancer-reporting/input/pagecontent/background.md

 This Cancer Electronic Pathology Reporting FHIR IG and the future IHE SDC eCC on FHIR should complement each other.

-### Relationship to Making EHR Data More Available for Research and Public Health (MedMorph)
+### Relationship to MedMorph

-The [MedMorph project](http://build.fhir.org/ig/HL7/fhir-medmorph/) is seeking to advance public health and patient-centered outcomes by establishing HL7 standards in FHIR and Clinical Quality Language (CQL).
+The [Making EHR Data More Available for Research and Public Health (MedMorph)](http://build.fhir.org/ig/HL7/fhir-medmorph/) is seeking to advance public health and patient-centered outcomes by establishing HL7 standards in FHIR and Clinical Quality Language (CQL).
 The [Central Cancer Registry Reporting Content IG] (http://hl7.org/fhir/us/central-cancer-registry-reporting/2022Jan/) leverages the MedMorph Reference Architecture (RA) IG to facilitate reporting cancer data to regional, state, and territorial public health central cancer registries.

 ### FHIR Profiles to Capture NAACCR Volume V